syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/is-it-possible-to-cancel-or-revoke-license-key.md

 ---
 layout: post
-title: Licensing FAQ – Is it possible to cancel or revoke a license key? | Syncfusion
+title: Is it possible to cancel or revoke a license key? | Syncfusion
 description: Learn why Syncfusion license keys cannot be cancelled or revoked and how their validation works offline.
 platform: common
 control: Essential Studio